Armored rat: Description

 Adults weigh between 218–790 g with males weighing more on average than females.

 They are born with soft fur, and the spines begin growing after the first month.
 The thick spines on the back and sides measure up to 33 mm and 2 mm in diameter.
 The head and body measures between 220–320 mm in length, with the tail adding another 150–255 mm.
 The color of the armored rat range from black to reddish brown, and has a pure white underside.
 They are similar in appearance to Tome's spiny-rat, but the eyes of the armored rat are smaller and they have a longer snout.
 Its diet includes fruit, insects and green plant matter.
 The normal litter size is one to three.

 Habitat

-The armored rat is a nocturnal species, which occupies burrows.
-These burrows are usually positioned in steep banks close to a water source, and can measure up to 2 m in length before reaching a nesting chamber.
-They are distributed from northern Honduras to northwest Ecuador, from lowlands up to around 800 m in altitude, including Panamana's isolated Caribbean island of Isla Escudo de Veraguas.
+The armored rat is a terrestrial species, which occupies burrows.
+These burrows are usually positioned in steep banks close to a water source, and can measure up to 2 m in length before reaching an enlarged nesting chamber.
+The armored rat covers its nesting chamber with vegetation and keeps it dry.
+It uses a separate chamber for defecating.

+This species is distributed from northern Honduras to northwest Ecuador, from lowlands up to around 800 m in altitude, including Panama's isolated Caribbean island of Isla Escudo de Veraguas.

+Behaviour

+The armored rat is nocturnal, spending most of its day inside its burrow and coming out at night to forage for food.
+It primarily eats fruits like bananas, wild figs, avocados, and mangoes, but it will also hunt insects like beetles and grasshoppers.
+It exhibits caching behaviour, bringing back some food to its burrow.

+The armored rat is considered a seed disperser for the palm Attalea butyraceae, as well as an ecosystem engineer, with its many pathways and burrows creating microhabitats for smaller organisms and nests for other animals—with one armored rat burrow found to contain an extra cavity full of iguanid lizard eggs.

+While some armoured rats breed year-round, others will time their breeding to coincide with the rain.
+Pregnant females have been found from February to July.
+After 64 days of gestation, they give birth to a litter of one to three precocial pups (born without spiny fur).
+The young are sheltered in their mother's burrow and fed for some three to four weeks.
+By the time they're weaned off her milk, their fur has already begun to develop into spines.
+Armored rats mature at around 5 months of age.